opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Q: What plugins do I need installed besides Alerting?

 A: To continue using the notification action in the Alerting plugin, you need to install the backend plugins `notifications-core` and `notifications`.
-You can also install the Notifications Dashboards plugin to manage Notification channels via OpenSearch Dasboards.
+You can also install the Notifications Dashboards plugin to manage Notification channels via OpenSearch Dashboards.

 Q: Can I still create destinations?
 A: No, destinations have been deprecated and can no longer be created/edited.